Code Conventions for Java

 Discussion of nontrivial or nonobvious design decisions is appropriate, but avoid duplicating information that is present in (and clear from) the code.
 It is too easy for redundant comments to get out of date.
 In general, avoid any comments that are likely to get out of date as the code evolves.
 In addition, the frequency of comments sometimes reflects poor quality of code.
 When feeling compelled to add a comment, one should consider rewriting the code to make it clearer.

 All comments should have a single blank space between the comment delimeter and the text of the comment.
 In addition, comments should not be enclosed in large boxes drawn with asterisks or other characters.
 Comments should never include special characters such as form-feed and backspace.
-FIXME--note exception when delimiting package, protected, and private class access (yohanan).

 5.1 Implementation Comments